isolved logo

 Benefits Enrollment and its Impact on the Employee Experience

 One of the most challenging businesses is the business of people.
-According to our 2022-2023 Voice of the Workforce Report, 56 percent of HR leaders say retaining talent is more difficult and 50 percent of employees rate their organization’s employee experience as average or poor.
-So, how can employers ensure that employees have the best experience?
+According to our Voice of the Workforce Report, 56% of HR leaders say retaining talent is more difficult, and 50% of employees rate their organization’s employee experience as average or poor.1 So, how can employers ensure that employees have the best experience?
 Benefits enrollment is a great place to start.

 Keep Employees Informed Year-Round

 A common issue with benefits enrollment is a lack of information for employees.
-According to the 2022 – 2023 Benefits’ Big Impact on Employee Experience report, more than a quarter of employees say they'd like their employer to provide more information about their benefit options.
-Educating employees throughout the year, informing them of important dates to stay on top of, as well as providing them details about their benefits, is crucial to their overall experience.
+According to Voice of the Workforce report, more than a quarter of employees say they'd like their employer to provide more information about their benefit options.1 Educating employees throughout the year, informing them of important dates to stay on top of, as well as providing them with details about their benefits, is crucial to their overall experience.

 Most importantly, it’s key to keep employees informed.
 The more communication and information provided, the more likely it is that employees feel connected and experience satisfaction.